 This region, particularly the district of Katembe, is subjected to increasing pressure for urban development, due to the growing population of Maputo City, Mozambique's Capital City.
-Considering the predictions of the National Institute for Statistics of Mozambique and the World Bank, it is expected that the population in Maputo metropolitan area will double the present 2 million inhabitants in 20 to 30 years.
+Considering the predictions of the National Institute for Statistics of Mozambique and the World Bank, it is expected that the population in the Maputo metropolitan area will double the present 2 million inhabitants in 20 to 30 years.

-Expanding Maputo to the north is not an adequate option as the urban areas there are already very constrained, and the havoc of unplanned urbanization is a reality.
-Given the lack of areas for the expansion of Maputo City, a major social problem related to the lack of housing is envisaged in the region in the next decades.
+Expanding Maputo to the north is not an adequate option since its urban areas are already very constrained, and the havoc of unplanned urbanization is an unfortunate reality.
+Given the lack of options for the expansion of Maputo City, a major social problem in the region in the next decades is envisaged, mainly related to the lack of housing.

-Thus, it is expected that, at least, part of the required expansion of Maputo will be made to Katembe territory.
-A program to improve accessibility from Katembe to Maputo City is already under construction.
-The same project will position the Republic of South Africa's border within one-hour distance from Katembe and Maputo City's centre.
+It is thus expected that, at least, part of the required expansion of Maputo will be made to the Katembe territory.
+A project to improve accessibility from Katembe to Maputo City is already under construction.
+The same project will position the South Africa border within a one-hour distance from Katembe and Maputo City's centre.

-Katembe rural territory is already the stage of intense spontaneous land occupation with informal settlements and the transaction of land use rights (República de Moçambique, 1997).
+The Katembe rural territory is already the stage of intense spontaneous land occupation with informal settlements and the transaction of land use rights (República de Moçambique, 1997).
 Hence and regardless of the improved accessibilities, Katembe's native population is expected to increase from 19 thousand in 2007 to more than 40 thousand in the next decade.

-Unplanned urban areas constitute a social problem because of the lack of pre-existent infrastructures required for adequate living conditions (roads, sanitation, and utilities), aggravated by the unruled spatial distribution of housing, including low lying areas prone to flooding.
+Unplanned urban areas constitute a social problem because of the lack of pre-existent infrastructures required for adequate living conditions (roads, sanitation and utilities), aggravated by the unruled spatial distribution of housing, including low lying areas prone to flooding.

-The worst-case scenario was foreseen and motivated the Mozambican's Government decision to build a proper new urban centre in Katembe, aimed to accommodate 400.000 inhabitants in the next 20-25 years.
-For this purpose, a complex planning process was initiated in 2011 and is still going on.
-To date, three major planning phases were accomplished, and the authors of this paper were the leading consultants (on behalf of Mozambique's Ministry of Public Works) for the strategic and environmental assessments (SEA and ESIA; cf. República Portuguesa, 2007; 2011; República de Moçambique, 2015).
+The worst-case scenario was foreseen and motivated the Mozambican Government's decision to build a proper new urban centre in Katembe, to accommodate 400.000 inhabitants in the next 20-25 years.
+For this purpose, a complex planning process was initiated in 2011 and is still underway.
+To date, three major planning phases were accomplished, and the authors of this paper were the leading consultants (on behalf of Mozambique's Ministry of Public Works) for the strategic and environmental assessments (SEA and ESIA) (República Portuguesa, 2007; 2011; República de Moçambique, 2015b).